 - I stumbled across this pricing suggestion on FB this week… find your ink and garment cost, and triple it.
 That advice is just a meaningless formula that tells you nothing about profitability.

-- The end pricing standard has already been set by all the large online resellers (people who sell full color custom images in as few as one piece).
+- The end pricing standard has already been set by all the large online resellers (people who sell full-color custom images in as few as one piece).
 I regularly ask DTG owners and the answer is always within the same range – $20… $20… $20.
 We have the big online resellers to thank for that.

 - Now, if you’re out there and haven’t opened your doors yet, you need to allow for cash on hand while you build up to the numbers we’ll be talking about here.
-You’ll need to allow to learn the business and the machines.
+You’ll need to allow time to learn the business and the machines.
 You’ll need to allow for a learning curve.

 - My plan for today’s show is to take a simplified overview of costs and pricing.
 And to make some general assumptions about costs and production times.
 In the end, it’s all about making educated estimates anyway.
 The further down the road we get with our businesses, the more educated our estimates will get.